 Pros, Mehs, and Cons

 - Plays fast.
-It’s a very, very quick game, mostly due to some of the end game triggers not scaling upwards with player count.
+It’s a very, very quick game, mostly due to some of the end game activation conditions not scaling upwards with player count.
 That’s not bad, though!

 - Easy to learn.
 You connect the tiles to match the shapes.
 There’s not exactly rocket science happening, here.